jasongoodwin/orderbooks-rs/README.md

 # orderbooks-rs
 Streams order book information from multiple exchanges to get bids/asks across exchanges and provides the best bids/asks and spread across markets.

 MIT licenced so feel free to use.
-Document contains some notes on possible uses, lookouts, and has some extra info in the appendix you may want to look at.
+This document contains some notes on possible uses, lookouts, and has some extra info in the appendix you may want to look at.

 You'll need rust/cargo installed.
 This version was built and tested w/ rust 1.56.